aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getPivotFormatConditions() {#getPivotFormatConditions--}

+<b>@deprecated.</b> Please use the 'pivotFormatConditions' property instead.
 Gets the Format Conditions of the pivot table.

 ```javascript
 getPivotFormatConditions() : PivotFormatConditionCollection;